shatteredaesthetic/patterncycles/patterns_000-099/patternIndex_000-099.md

-018 | lfo beat under a rhythmic typist ("This Is How You Tabulate") 019 | spurts of noise in stereo ("Old MacDonald's Mushroom Farm") 020 | 'colors' and 'numbers', tweaked like crazy ("Broken Transmission from Malbolge")
+018 | lfo beat under a rhythmic typist ("This Is How You Tabulate") 019 | spurts of noise in stereo ("Old MacDonald's Mushroom Farm") 020 | 'colors' and 'numbers', tweaked like crazy ("Broken Transmission from Malbolge") 021 | fibonacci numbers adjusting the speed of kicks ("Cyberpunk Grease Painting Dripping on the Floor")